inmanta/openstack/README.md

 ## How to use it

-This guide explains how to start virtual machines on OpenStack.
+This guide explains how to start virtual machines on OpenStack.More examples can be found in the `examples` folder of this repo.

 ### Prerequisites